RINEARN/exevalator/ai/webpages/frontpage_ENGLISH.md

 ## Multilingual Support

-Exevalator is compatible with software and applications written in Java, C++, C#, Rust, and Visual Basic.
+Exevalator is compatible with software and applications written in Java, C++, C#, Rust, Visual Basic, and TypeScript.

 The source code of Exevalator is compact and easily portable, which means we may extend support to other major programming languages in the future.